We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 There are many words to describe the different dynamics in family violence.
 We are not required to label or diagnose but we should have regard for the types of family violence.
 This helps us understand the situation and adjust our engagement and intervention.

-Resistive violence involves a victim of power and control violence retaliating or using violence in self-defence.
-Perpetrators typically increase their violence and control when victims resist – potentially our intervention can increase risk for victims.
+Resistive violence involves a victim-survivor of power and control violence retaliating or using violence in self-defence.
+People who use violence typically increase their violence and control when victim-survivors resist – potentially our intervention can increase risk for victim-survivors.
 When receiving family harm reports from the Police, consider the language used to describe the incident.
-Take note of language that diminishes the perpetrator’s responsibility and blames the victim – for example: “They have a volatile relationship.
+Take note of language that diminishes the responsibility of the person who uses violence and blames the victim-survivor – for example: "They have a volatile relationship.
 They both get physical.
 She fails to protect tamariki from witnessing violence.
-She chooses to stay with him.”
+She chooses to stay with him."

 Our assessment needs to consider acts of resistance (fighting back or even staying in the relationship) as potential protective measures – for example, if you live with him, you can monitor his moods and try to protect the tamariki, but if you leave, you don’t know when he is going to turn up to hurt you.
 Building trust to impact change in these situations takes considerable time and a multi-agency team approach.